ryulant1ng/ryulant1ng.github.io/docs/articles/20250802-Some-thoughts-on-suicide.md

 # Some thoughts on suicide

-I was hospitalized three times for suicide, and diagnosed with major depressive disorder.
+I was hospitalized three times for suicide, and diagnosed with major depressive disorder and generalized anxiety disorder.
 The days I spent in hospital being restrained were incredibly painful, and it made me wonder if the measures we take today for people who choose suicide are actually helpful.

 ## Suicide intervention